rock-683/nitrogenMidWest/README.md

 **Problem**: There is limited understanding of how nitrogen levels relate to key health outcomes such as low birthweight in the Midwest, creating challenges for planning and targeting intervention efforts.

-*Target Health Outcome*: Low Birthweight

-**Goal**: To provide a nitrogen health risk assessment

-*Nitrogen Health Risk Assessment*: Assessment of county-level risk by analyzing spatial patterns between nitrogen concentrations and low birthweight outcomes.
+**Goal**: To provide a nitrogen health risk assessment. *Nitrogen Health Risk Assessment*: Assessment of county-level risk by analyzing spatial patterns between nitrogen concentrations and low birthweight outcomes.

-An interactive PowerBI dashboard can be downloaded [here] (https://app.powerbi.com/view?r=eyJrIjoiZDNkZmRiYmQtNDViOC00NDU2LTk1ZDAtMzc1N2FkZGFiNDBiIiwidCI6IjA2MTM4ZTY4LWJmOGItNDUwYS1iMmJmLWYyNTljMjczYWYxNiJ9).
+An interactive PowerBI dashboard can be viewed [here](https://app.powerbi.com/view?r=eyJrIjoiZDNkZmRiYmQtNDViOC00NDU2LTk1ZDAtMzc1N2FkZGFiNDBiIiwidCI6IjA2MTM4ZTY4LWJmOGItNDUwYS1iMmJmLWYyNTljMjczYWYxNiJ9).

-The python code used to clean, organize, and prepare data for the dashboard can be found [here] ().
+Python code used to clean, organize, and prepare data for analysis can be found [here](source_and_carpentry.py).
+Exploratory data analysis for `nitrogen` can be found [here](ExploratoryDataAnalysis_Nitrogen.py).
+Geospatial autocorrelation (Hot spot analysis) for nitrogen can be found [here]().
-Geospatial autocorrelation (Hot spot analysis) python code can be found here.
+Exploratory data analysis for lbw can be found [here]().
+Geospatial autocorrelation (Hot spot analysis) for low birthweight can be found [here]().
 Multiscale Geographical Weighted Regression (MGWR) python code can be found here.